 In Sermons, create different channels for content you want to stream live or provide to watch at any time.
 For example, you might have separate channels for a contemporary service, a high school service, or a membership class.

-If you have set up channels to organize sermon episodes by topic, we recommend converting those channels to a series.
+If you've set up channels to organize sermon episodes by topic, we recommend converting those channels to a series

 Follow the channel wizard to set up your channel's name, formats, and times.

-Once you complete the channel setup, you are directed to the new channel's Settings tab, where you can add additional information.
+Once you complete the channel setup, you are directed to the new channel's Settings tab, where you can:

 -

-Select channel artwork.
+Select the ✏️ edit icon on the top left to choose the channel artwork.
 Upload images from your device, your saved library, or the Unsplash integration.

 Notice